ovh/puppet-mimir/REFERENCE.md

 Data type: `String`

-Command use to restart/reload process
+Command use to restart process

-Default value: `'/bin/systemctl reload mimir'`
+Default value: `'/bin/systemctl restart mimir'`

 ##### <a name="-mimir--restart_on_change"></a>`restart_on_change`